People use fast and flat simulation to reason about new games: Methods

 \paragraph{Fitting regression models to funness judgments.}

 We fit a linear regression model to these features using the \texttt{lmer} package in R. Features are normalized to zero-mean and unit standard deviation.
 We fit the models to $1000$ bootstrapped subsamples of the human data for all games.
 Models are tasked with predicting the mean of participants' funness judgments for each game.
+We compare models via an ANOVA test and AIC in Supplementary Information 5.7.

-Additionally, to assess generalization, we conduct a separate analysis where we fit to 50\% of the games and test on 50\% of the games.
-We report both results in Figure~\ref{fig:splash-judge-fun} and include additional details in the Supplementary Information.
-We assess potential non-linearities in the features by adding a quadratic component.
-We compare models via an ANOVA test and AIC in the Supplementary Information.
+Additionally, we ran a generalization test wherein we fit regression models on $50\%$ ($59$) of the $118$ games studied (infinite boards were removed) and tested each model on the held-out $50\%$ of games.
+We report both results in Extended Data Figure~\ref{fig:generalization-fun} and include additional details in Supplementary Information 5.7.

 \paragraph{Assessing contribution of non-simulation-based features to funness judgments.}